cangyeone/pnsn/README.md

 ## 2. Model Usage Instructions

-We provide three types of model files: 1. .pt files in the ckpt folder, which can be used for transfer learning.
+We provide three types of model files:
+1. .pt files in the ckpt folder, which can be used for transfer learning.
 Freeze some parameters when adapting to local data.
-2. Models for picking any length are located in the pickers folder. - .jit for direct use with PyTorch; post-processing is embedded in the graph and outputs [phase_type, relative_sample, confidence] per pick. - .onnx for use with onnxruntime, suitable for edge devices.
-Use the post functions in picker.onnx.py or picker.py to apply the probability threshold (a) and non-maximum suppression window (b) to the raw prob and time outputs. - .jit output format: [number of phases, phase type + relative arrival time + confidence].
-Phase types: 1:P, 2:S (Pn/Sn models extend this list). - .onnx outputs two tensors: prob[i] (per-sample class probabilities, length 3) and time[i] (relative sample index).
-Combine them with post-processing to form picks. - Example usage of .jit can be found in picker.jit.py. - Example usage of .onnx can be found in picker.onnx.py.
+2. Models for picking any length are located in the pickers folder.
+   - .jit for direct use with PyTorch; post-processing is embedded in the graph and outputs [phase_type, relative_sample, confidence] per pick.
+   - .onnx for use with onnxruntime, suitable for edge devices.

+Use the post functions in picker.onnx.py or picker.py to apply the probability threshold (a) and non-maximum suppression window (b) to the raw prob and time outputs.
+   - .jit output format: [number of phases, phase type + relative arrival time + confidence].
+Phase types: 1:P, 2:S (Pn/Sn models extend this list).
+   - .onnx outputs two tensors: prob[i] (per-sample class probabilities, length 3) and time[i] (relative sample index).
+Combine them with post-processing to form picks.
+   - Example usage of .jit can be found in picker.jit.py. - Example usage of .onnx can be found in picker.onnx.py.

+**When running the phase NMS algorithm with TorchScript (.jit) models, performance bottlenecks may occur; in such cases, it is recommended to use ONNX-based inference instead.
+A reference implementation is provided in `picker.onnx.py`, and `picker.py` can be configured to load and run a `.onnx` model directly.**

 ### 2.1 Using C Language Version Onnx Model

 For C users, .merge.onnx files combine the time and prob outputs into a single array: